Bickering in the Backseat: How to Cope on the Way to School

 Mason: “Mom!
 Do people like me?”

 Mom: (Taking a deep breath and intentionally calming her voice) “Mason, it’s natural to be a little worried on the first day of school.
 You had a great year last year with Mrs. Wright.
 She loved having you in her class.
-You can make it a great year this year in Mrs. Jones’ class, too, even though there will be new things to get used to.”
+(Empowering him by helping him see that he has the capability to shape his own experience) You can make it a great year this year in Mrs. Jones’ class, too, even though there will be new things to get used to.”

 (Setting the limit and empathizing at the same time) “Savannah, I hear you saying things that could be hurtful to Mason.
 I wonder if you might be a little worried, too.
 The first day of school is hard on everyone.
 I would love to hear how you’re feeling about starting fourth grade.”